-coefficients between default events are homogeneous at 0.00, 0.03, and 0.05.
+This section deals with a sample loan portfolio.
+The sample portfolio (see Table 11) consists of 1,000 loans with homogeneous default rates of 1% or 0.1%.
+The individual loan amounts obey the exponential distribution with an average of 100 million yen (see Figure 9 for the distribution of the loan amount).
+The correlation coefficients between default events are homogeneous at 0.00, 0.03, or 0.05.
 We adopt "default mode" as a loss definition, that is, we recognize loss only if the borrower defaults during the risk evaluation period.
-We estimate VaR and expected shortfall by following the algorithm developed by Ieda, Marumo, and Yoshiba (2000) (see Appendix 3 for details).
+We estimate VaR and expected shortfall by following the algorithm developed by Ieda, Marumo, and Yoshiba [2000] (see Appendix C for details).

-We run 1,000 sets of Monte Carlo simulations with a sample size of 1,000, and calculate the average, the standard deviation, and the 95 percent confidence interval of the VaR and expected shortfall estimates.
+We run 1,000 sets of Monte Carlo simulations with a sample size of 1,000, and calculate the average, the standard deviation, and the 95% confidence interval of the VaR and expected shortfall estimates.
 We evaluate the estimation errors of VaR and expected shortfall by using the relative standard deviation.
-Tables 12-15 show the results.
+Tables 12-15 show the result.